clebio/oculus-opencv/README.md

 In developing this, I've found that two USB video streams is quite taxing on even a powerful computer.
 Each stream uses most of a USB bus' bandwidth.
 Try to isolate the two streams on separate USB/PCI channels -- that is, try different USB ports on your computer.
+Adding the Oculus (another USB device, as well as HDMI) only further stymies a good machine.
+Good luck!

 [rift]: https://www.oculus.com/rift/